 While boxes of decadent chocolate treats, celebratory champagne and romantic, high-calorie dinners may dance in your mind as a way to celebrate Valentine’s Day, your heart may be pining for something else.
 With Valentine’s Day just around the corner, it is a great time to look at the state of your heart.
 Despite recent progress, cardiovascular disease remains the leading cause of death for both men and women in the United States.
+For that reason, people should try to learn basic first aid that could save a life!
+Maybe visiting somewhere like Toronto Coast2Coast wouldn’t be a bad idea.
 Making heart-healthy lifestyle choices and taking control of your cardiovascular risk factors can help prevent or slow the progression of heart disease.
 Everyday decisions are important to cardiovascular health and Valentine’s Day is a good time to give yourself the gift of lifestyle changes that will benefit you through the year.

 10 HEART-HEALTHY TIPS FOR VALENTINE’S DAY AND BEYOND